okhlybov/zstdlib/README.md

 This specifically means that `Zstdlib` module is and will be (mostly)  API-compatible with standard Ruby `Zlib` module and thus _zstdlib_ can be used as a drop-in replacement for _zlib_: just replace `Zlib` with `Zstdlib` throughout the source code and you're in!

-Streams produced by `Zstdlib::Deflate` can be decompressed with standard _zstd_ utility and hence can be written to _.zst_ or _.zstd_ files.
+Streams produced by `Zstdlib::Deflate` class can be decompressed with standard _zstd_ utility and hence can be written to _.zst_ or _.zstd_ files.
+Conversely, the `Zstdlib::Inflate` class can handle data from such files.

 ## Use cases